microsoft/vscode-docs/docs/setup/enterprise.md

 System administrators need a way to control default software settings across all client machines in their organization.
 Group Policy is a client solution that gives administrators flexibility to implement the behavior for each of the available policies and settings.

 VS Code now has support for [Windows Registry-based Group Policy](https://learn.microsoft.com/previous-versions/windows/desktop/policy/implementing-registry-based-policy).
 Starting from VS Code version 1.69, each release will ship with a `policies` directory containing ADMX template files that can be added to the following path: `C:\Windows\PolicyDefinitions`.
+Make sure to also copy the corresponding `adml` file to the `C:\Windows\PolicyDefinitions\<your-locale>` directory.

 Once the policy definitions are installed, admins can use the [Local Group Policy Editor](https://learn.microsoft.com/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/dn265982(v=ws.11)) to manage the policy values.